This article walks you through the steps to enable Microsoft Azure AD Application Proxy for your cloud directory in Azure AD.

 Port number How it's used 80 Downloading certificate revocation lists (CRLs) while validating the SSL certificate 443 All outbound communication with the Application Proxy service

-If your firewall enforces traffic according to originating users, open these ports for traffic coming from Windows services running as a Network Service.
+If your firewall enforces traffic according to originating users, open these ports for traffic from Windows services that run as a Network Service.

 For information about updating your connectors to the newest version, see Understand Azure AD Application Proxy connectors.